 Hypothyroid is a condition where your hormonal levels are lesser than normal, and hyperthyroid is where your hormone levels are higher than usual.
 Each state has its symptoms, as described below.
 CareClinic offers features like a diary entry and symptom checker that would become handy for you to follow up with your symptoms and related events happening on your daily encounter.
-Read further to know more about thyroxine abnormalities, thyroid temperature chart, and CareClinic app to create a thyroid temperature chart.
+Read further to know more about thyroxine abnormalities, thyroid temperature chart, and the CareClinic app to create a thyroid temperature chart.

 Autoimmune Disease: Autoimmune diseases occur when your immune system produces antibodies that attack your tissues.
 The most common cause of hypothyroidism is an autoimmune disorder known as Hashimoto’s thyroiditis.

-Thyroid Surgery: Removal of whole or a significant portion of your thyroid gland will result in reduced hormone production.
+Thyroid Surgery: Removal of the whole or a significant portion of your thyroid gland will result in reduced hormone production.

 Radiation Therapy: Cancers occurring in the head and neck region are often treated with radiation therapy.
 It can affect your thyroid gland and may lead to hypothyroidism.